rumycoding/kotori/README.md

 ```

 ### 4. Setup Anki (Optional but Recommended)
+If you do not install anki, you could not run study mode

 1. Install [Anki Desktop](https://apps.ankiweb.net/)
 2. Install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on
+   * more detail instruction for this: [amikey/anki-connect: https://github.com/FooSoft/anki-connect.git](https://github.com/amikey/anki-connect)
 3. Create a deck named "Kotori" (or specify your deck name in configuration)
 4. Ensure Anki is running when using Kotori